-The goal is to understand fundamental five steps of “Design Thinking” approach; Empathize, Define, Ideate, Prototype, and Test, through lectures and practices of a long-term project.
+The goal is to understand the fundamental five steps of “Design Thinking” approach; Empathize, Define, Ideate, Prototype, and Test, through lectures and practices of a long-term project.

-Students are supposed to have a group work under instructors’ supervision.
+Students are supposed to have group work under instructors’ supervision.
 The class style is Project-Based-Learning (PBL).
 In this Monday course, lectures are given mainly in English.

 Each instructor specifies textbooks.